shribytes/cie-raw-converter/README.md

 # Where can I get my Subject Thresholds from?

 Grade threshold tables for IGCSE can be found at https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-upper-secondary/cambridge-igcse/grade-threshold-tables/<br>
-Grade threshold tables for this can be found at https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-advanced/cambridge-international-as-and-a-levels/grade-threshold-tables/<br>
+Grade threshold tables for International AS and A Level can be found at https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-advanced/cambridge-international-as-and-a-levels/grade-threshold-tables/<br>
 After navigating to your subject, scroll to the final table of the file.<br>
 Use the "Option" or "Conbination of Components" column of the second table to figure out which examinations you have taken.
 Input the corresponding values into the site along with any other values into the site.